-- Build a 23-hour Crisis Relief Center (Behavioral Health Urgent Care open all hours, seven days per week; individuals can stay for up to 23 hours and 59 minutes) to enable prompt and appropriate intervention when a person is having a behavioral health crisis to reduce use of the hospital Emergency Department and prevent incarceration. - 8.
+- 7. Build a 23-hour Crisis Relief Center (Behavioral Health Urgent Care open all hours, seven days per week; individuals can stay for up to 23 hours and 59 minutes) to enable prompt and appropriate intervention when a person is having a behavioral health crisis to reduce use of the hospital Emergency Department and prevent incarceration. - 8.
 Build a new jail and behavioral health treatment center to provide secure detention and an array of rehabilitation services and diversion options, including facilities for people who pose a significant threat to public safety, and alternatives for lower-risk offenders (e.g., work release).
 Additional facility space will be dedicated to a behavioral health treatment center that offers inpatient mental health and substance use disorder treatment as an alternative to incarceration. - 9.
-Identify what additional facilities are needed to support people with behavioral health and substance use disorder issues at risk of incarceration and bring people with lived experience and experts together to design solutions and propose new and expanded facilities.

-IV.
-Expand the Capacity of Programs to Reduce Incarceration/Re-incarceration

-- 10. Ensure people leaving detention and treatment facilities have transportation to a safe destination to avoid relapse and re-incarceration. - 11.
+Identify what additional facilities are needed to support people with behavioral health and substance use disorder issues at risk of incarceration and bring people with lived experience and experts together to design solutions and propose new and expanded facilities. - Expand the Capacity of Programs to Reduce Incarceration/Re-incarceration - 10.
+Ensure people leaving detention and treatment facilities have transportation to a safe destination to avoid relapse and re-incarceration. - 11.
 Bolster re-entry support services, including establishing locations where people can receive coordinated re-entry support services such as case management, peer support, and assistance with housing, employment, healthcare, etc. - 12.
-Maintain and expand supportive housing programs for people with behavioral health issues and a history of incarceration (e.g., additional housing facilities, well-trained on-site clinical support, and housing case management services).

-V. Make Systems Changes with Local, Regional, State, and Federal Partners

-- 13. Continue to make changes in court systems to reduce the number of people who are incarcerated, decrease the length of time they are detained before trial, and explore options in lieu of bail. - 14.
+Maintain and expand supportive housing programs for people with behavioral health issues and a history of incarceration (e.g., additional housing facilities, well-trained on-site clinical support, and housing case management services). - Make Systems Changes with Local, Regional, State, and Federal Partners - 13.
+Continue to make changes in court systems to reduce the number of people who are incarcerated, decrease the length of time they are detained before trial, and explore options in lieu of bail. - 14.
 Expedite access to competency restoration services through advocacy at the state level and exploration and development of outpatient alternatives (e.g., Prosecutorial Diversion Program, Assisted Outpatient Treatment). - 15.
 Advocate for a state waiver to allow use of Medicaid funds to pay for medical and behavioral health services for incarcerated individuals.
-Obtaining a waiver would ensure greater access to care for individuals while incarcerated, and continuity of care upon reentry to the community.
+Obtaining a waiver would ensure greater access to care for individuals while incarcerated and continuity of care upon re-entry to the community.

-Some of the implementation projects are already in process or well-along in planning, while others are dependent on the will of voters and successful applications for state and federal funding.
-Project descriptions presented in the Implementation Plan include cost estimates and appropriate funding sources that are currently available or that will be pursued.
+The fifteen projects presented in the Implementation Plan include cost estimates and appropriate funding sources that are currently available or that will be pursued.
 The Whatcom County Executive will update funding estimates over time, consistent with policy direction from the Whatcom County Council.
 With an Implementation Plan in hand, Whatcom County is well-positioned to respond quickly when new state and federal requests for proposals are released.